Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/README.md

 $$ TemporaryHousingCost = {{TotalProjectedPropertyDamage\over MedianHousePrice} * 4 * AvgPeoplePerHousehold * AverageTempHousingCost * 3} $$

 ### __3.2.2 With the Program__
 The three main costs without the program are still present within the program, however the exposure to them is reduced through the buyback and rent subsidy scheme.
 The owner exposure factors are calculated as the change in the number of owner households from the base case year 2020.
-Similarly, the renter/owner exposure factors are calculated as the change in the number of owner and renter households from the base case year 2020.
+They can be found in [Migration Model.xslx](https://github.com/Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/blob/ab9c99a7e679b6035c5924956b99b1cf755b3c69/Migration%20Model.xlsx) under the "OwnerExposure" sheet.
+Similarly, the renter/owner exposure factors are calculated as the change in the number of owner and renter households from the base case year 2020 and can be found under the [Migration Model.xslx](https://github.com/Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/blob/ab9c99a7e679b6035c5924956b99b1cf755b3c69/Migration%20Model.xlsx) "Exposure Factors" sheet.
 These factors multiply the owner-occupied house percentages and owner and renter occupied house percentages respectively to reflect the change in exposure to these risks for individuals who move from a high-risk city to a low-risk city within a region.
 Additionally, costs are introduced for the buyback and rent subsidy schemes.

 $$ {EconomicCost_P} = {OwnerOccupiedPropertyDamage * OwnerExposureFactor + Renter/OwnerEquipmentDamage * Rent/OwnerExposureFactor} $$